Perseus MCP Server: How It Works

 Base URL:

-search_perseus normalizes Greek Unicode/Beta Code input, then calls this endpoint with q, kind=form, type=library, and page_num=1.
+search_perseus normalizes Greek Unicode/Beta Code input, then calls this endpoint with q, kind, type=library, and page_num=1.
+The kind parameter is exposed as search_kind and may be form or lemma.
 The language argument determines whether Greek query normalization is applied; it is not currently sent as a Scaife language filter.

 Core HTTP Helpers